 How Florida Beach Air Affects Metal

-As far as what the beach air does to metal, Sciencing explains that “the combination of moisture, oxygen and salt, especially sodium chloride, damages metal worse than rust does.
+As far as what the beach air does to metal, Sciencing explains that “the combination of moisture, oxygen, and salt, especially sodium chloride, damages metal worse than rust does.
 This combination corrodes, or eats away at, the metal, weakening it and causing it to fall apart.
-Saltwater corrodes metal five times faster than fresh water does and the salty, humid ocean air causes metal to corrode 10 times faster than air with normal humidity.
-Bacteria in ocean water also consumes iron and their excretions turn to rust”.
+Saltwater corrodes metal five times faster than freshwater does and the salty, humid ocean air causes metal to corrode 10 times faster than air with normal humidity.
+Bacteria in ocean water also consume iron and their excretions turn to rust”.

-In coastal area, the chloride in sea spray, rain and dry salt particles that the wind carries can contribute to the corrosion of stainless steel.
-Areas within 10 miles of salt water are generally considered at risk of salt-related corrosion, but that distance varies with location and weather patterns.
+In coastal areas, the chloride in sea spray, rain and dry salt particles that the wind carries can contribute to the corrosion of stainless steel.
+Areas within 10 miles of saltwater are generally considered at risk of salt-related corrosion, but that distance varies with location and weather patterns.
 For more on this subject, read our How Sea Breeze Affects Stainless Steel.

 How Florida Hurricanes Affect Metal

 Hurricanes and tropical storms in Florida present three hazards for us: rainfall, wind, and storm surge.
-You have to think of these impacts each separately.
+You have to think of these impacts separately.
 High winds can damage metal buildings and cause property damage.
 Storms with weaker winds are more likely to stall and dump heavier rainfall.
-Rainfall and storm surges can affect metal close to the ground and the moisture, oxygen and salt damages metal as described above under beach air.
+Rainfall and storm surges can affect metal close to the ground and the moisture, oxygen, and salt damage metal as described above under beach air.

-As you can see, Florida weather definitely effects metal.
+As you can see, Florida weather definitely affects metal.

 Visit Tampa Steel & Supply for Quality Metal Products